Spotterday/Webinterface_ICOM_R30/README.md

 ## Hardware requirements

 Based on the following document [RS-R30-Brochure](doc/RS-R30-Brochure.pdf), you will need a USB dongle which supports SPP (CI-V command）.
-A possible USB dongel which works under Linux and Windows is this : [USB Dongle](https://amzn.to/3o0EV8l) *Affiliate  Link* -> Bluetooth Profile : A2DP, ATT, AVRCP, GAVDP, GATT, HCRP, HFP, HID, HID over GATT, OPP, PAN, SPP
+A possible USB dongel which works under Linux and Windows is this : [USB Dongle](https://amzn.to/3o0EV8l) (*Affiliate  Link*) Bluetooth Profile : A2DP, ATT, AVRCP, GAVDP, GATT, HCRP, HFP, HID, HID over GATT, OPP, PAN, SPP

 ## Software requirements